yaroslavsobolev/trajectoids/README.md

 ["Batch Export/Import v04.12" plugin](https://www.scriptspot.com/3ds-max/scripts/batch-exportimport) and then
 used built-in boolean operators.

+For reproducing the shape calculations of the trajectoids described in the paper, run respective `.py`  scripts in the `examples` folder.
+Each script is for one trajectoid and uses data from (and then outputs into) the respective project directory in the `examples` subfolder.

 ### Testing whether a two-period trajectoid exists for a various path types

 See `existence_testing.py`.
 Uncomment the parts of `main` that check existence for the path type you are